cscnitc/blog-site/src/data/blog/adding-new-post.md

 `slug` is the unique identifier of the url.
 Thus, `slug` must be unique and different from other posts.
 The whitespace of `slug` should to be separated with `-` or `_` but `-` is recommended.
 Slug is automatically generated using the blog post file name.
 However, you can define your `slug` as a frontmatter in your blog post.

 For example, if the blog file name is `adding-new-post.md` and you don't specify the slug in your frontmatter, Astro will automatically create a slug for the blog post using the file name.
 Thus, the slug will be `adding-new-post`.
 But if you specify the `slug` in the frontmatter, this will override the default slug.
-You can read more about this in [Astro Docs](https://docs.astro.build/en/guides/content-collections/#defining-custom-slugs).
+You can read more about this in .

 If you omit `tags` in a blog post (in other words, if no tag is specified), the default tag `others` will be used as a tag for that post.
 You can set the default tag in the `content.config.ts` file.